Kintore Hydrogen

 Kintore Hydrogen will comply with all relevant UK and international safety legislation and regulations, and established codes and standards in construction and operation.

-Much of the work being undertaken in the lead up to the consultation involves undertaking detailed safety studies, to ensure the proposals are designed appropriately to meet or surpass all relevant legislation, regulations, codes of practice, and standards.
+The project team is working through a detailed design and engineering process, including undertaking detailed safety studies, to ensure the proposals are designed appropriately to meet or surpass all relevant legislation, regulations, codes of practice, and standards.

 Why have you chosen this area for the project?